sgaul/hsgraduation/index.md

 ## District-level data

-By district, rates range from around 95 percent (for Glastonbuy and Granby) to close to 60 percent in Hartford.
+By district, rates range from around 95 percent (for Glastonbury and Granby) to close to 60 percent in Hartford.
 The Alliance Districts again have lower rates; Enfield and Stafford are the only non-Alliance districts with below-average graduation rates for the region.

 It appears that the better-performing districts generally improved over this period, while more of the worse-performing districts saw declines in graduation rates, indicating an increasing gap across districts.